tsawm/quizz/README.md

       "Option 4"
     ],
-    "correctIndex": 0,  // Index of the correct option (starting from 0) "explanation": "Detailed explanation of the answer.
-This text will be shown to the user after they select an option."
+    "correctIndex": 0,  // Index of the correct option (starting from 0) "explanation": "Detailed explanation of why the correct answer is right.
+This will be shown to the user after they answer.", "incorrect": "Explanation of why the incorrect answers are wrong.
+This will also be shown to the user after they answer."
   }
 ]
 ```